As a wheelchair user, the legacy of 2012’s London Olympic and Paralympic Games has been bittersweet.

 If you’re going away from home, this is a good way to find out about your new local community.
 Just because you are a student, there is no reason why you cannot join a club that is open to the wider community.
 This can be an excellent way to make use of facilities that a local council has put in place, such as accessible gyms and equipment, and clubhouses with wheelchair access.
 You may also find club members who can give up time to coach or provide assistance, for example acting as a guide for a visually-impaired runner.
 To find out what kind of activities are on offer in your new area, have a look at council websites, and try searching online for the name of the town and sports you are interested in.
 If travel is an issue for you talk to your institution for help with arranging and affording transport.
 Another advantage of looking at what is offered specifically for disabled people in your local area is that these activities are often subsidised by council or government grants, which can make participating more affordable and often even cheaper than membership of a university or college sports club.

-Many disabled people – especially young people – don’t like to be told what they can and can’t do because of their disability!
-Just because a club hasn’t welcomed disabled athletes in the past, doesn’t mean they can’t start to do so now.
+Many people with disabilities – especially young people – don’t like to be told what they can and can’t do because of their disability!
+Just because a club hasn’t welcomed athletes with disabilities in the past, doesn’t mean they can’t start to do so now.
 Be an advocate for disability: challenge people to adapt their activities so that you can participate and demonstrate why it is worth their while.
 Prove that you can do sport too – whether it’s for fun or competition – go break some barriers!

 9) Be flexible and open-minded